 Friedrich was most active from 1798 to the 1830s, when he created the majority of his most popular works.
 These pieces featured both men and women enveloped by the vast mists, fogs and forests of his creations.

-He was born in 1774 in Greifswald, a town perched on the Baltic Sea.
-The Baltic Sea and the surrounding coasts of northern Germany became his muse and are depicted in many of his works, including Chalk Cliffs on Rügen and, of course, The Wanderer Above the Sea of Fog.
+He was born in 1774 in Greifswald, a town perched alongside the Baltic Sea.
+The surrounding coasts of northern Germany became his muse and are depicted in many of his works.
+You can find the Baltic Sea in Chalk Cliffs on Rügen and, of course, Friedrich’s most famous piece, The Wanderer Above the Sea of Fog.